-A student will be allowed ten (10) excused absences per school year without a doctor's note.
-After 10 days, all absences without a doctor's excuse are considered unexcused.
+A student will be allowed nine (9) excused absences per school year.
+Beginning with 10 days, all absences without a doctor's excuse are considered unexcused.
 Doctor's notes must state the student was unable to attend school and give exact times when the student was seen in the doctor's office.
 Parents please note: Nine (9) days of unexcused absence is considered chronic truancy (105 ILCS 5/26-2a) and may result in court action (705 ILCS 405/3-33.5).